-Nov.
-4 - Dec.
-4 County Publishes Notice of Election (E-120 to E-90) Between these dates the County Clerk will publish a Notice of Election containing the date of the election, the offices to be filled, where nomination papers are available, and the deadline for filing Declarations of Candidacy.
-The County Clerk may combine with this notice that a central counting place will tally the ballots. § 12109, 12112 Nov.
-6 Signature-in-Lieu - All Candidates, including Judicial Candidates (E-118) Last day for all candidates to turn in their petitions to the county elections official of the county in which the petition signers reside and are registered to vote. §8105, 810 Nov.
-7 - Nov.
-11 Declaration of Intention - Extension Period Judicial Candidates (E-117 to E-113) If the incumbent judge has not filed a Declaration of Intention to succeed to the same office, then any other person, other than the incumbent, may file such a declaration during the extension period. §8023(b Nov.
-11 County Holiday - Office closed (E-113) (E-113 to E-88) Between these dates, candidates must file their Declaration of Candidacy and Nomination Papers.
+Jan.
+31 - Feb.
+14 Cities Publish Election Notice (E-127 to E-113) Between these dates, any city that is consolidating an election with the June primary will publish a Notice of Election one time in a newspaper of general circulation stating: The date and polling hours of the election Any offices to be filled and any measure to be voted on, including a synopsis of each measure. §12101, 12111 Feb.
+7 - March 9 County Publishes Notice of Election Between these dates the County Clerk will publish a Notice of Election (E-120 to E-90) containing the date of the election, the offices to be filled, where nomination papers are available, and the deadline for filing Declarations of Candidacy.
+The County Clerk may combine with this notice that a central counting place will tally the ballots. § 12109, 12112 Feb.
+9 Signature-in-Lieu - All Candidates, including Judicial Candidates (E-118)Last day for all candidates to turn in their petitions to the county elections official of the county in which the petition signers reside and are registered to vote. §8105, 8106 Declaration of Intention - Extension Period Judicial Candidates Feb.
+10 - Feb.
+14 (E-117 to E-113) If the incumbent judge has not filed a Declaration of Intention to succeed to the same office, then any other person, other than the incumbent, may file such a declaration during the extension period. §8023(b) Feb.
+14 - March 11 Declarations of Candidacy & Nomination Papers - All Candidates (E-113 to E-88) Between these dates, candidates must file their Declaration of Candidacy and Nomination Papers.
 All candidates, except those for judicial offices who satisfied their filing fee requirements when they filed their Declaration of Intention, must pay the entire filing fee at the time they pick up their Nomination Papers.
 The fee may be represented by money, signatures, or any prorated combination of money and signatures.
-The filing fee is non-refundable .
-Candidates may authorize in writing that their in-lieu signatures count towar the number of signatures needed for their Nomination Paper.
-When nomination and/or candidacy papers are issued, the elections official shall provide candidates with: the rules governing conflicts of interest and campaign statements; rules governing candidate statement charges and filings; and a blank form of the "Code of Fair Campaign Practices" and copies of Election Code §20440-20444. §8020, 8040, 8041, 8061, 8100, 8104, 8105, 810 Nov.
-11 - Dec.
-6 No Candidate May Withdraw (E-113 to E-88) plus No candidate whose Declaration of Candidacy has been filed for any primary extension period, if election may withdraw as a candidate at that primary election.
+The filing fee is nonrefundable.
+Candidates may authorize in writing that their in-lieu signatures count toward the number of signatures needed for their Nomination Paper.
+When nomination and/or candidacy papers are issued, the elections official shall provide candidates with: the rules governing conflicts of interest and campaign statements;

+Election Code §20440-20444.